-Join Scott Simpson for an in-depth discussion in this video Optional: Installing guest additions in the VM for easier use, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Optional: Installing guest additions in the VM for easier use, part of Learning Linux Command Line.

 - [Voiceover] To make working in the virtual machine easier, we need to install some software called the guest additions.
 And in order for those to install correctly, we're going to have to make some changes at the command line.
 I know this seems like jumping into some of the more advanced stuff right at the beginning, but we need to get through it to make the system work correctly.
 Don't worry about understanding what these commands do right now.
 You'll know what they do by the end of the course.
 For now, just type along with me so we can get the software set up.
 I'll go to Activities, choose Show Applications, scroll down, choose Utilities, and click Terminal.